ShaneCurcuru/slides/apachecon/TheApacheWay-ApacheConEU2019.md

 - You want actionable information on **What To Do!**

 ???
-But is that really important?
+But how important is that today?
 You want to learn the behaviors, right?
 Actionable information.
 Let's get to the good stuff.
+Anyway, Lars covered Apache history yesterday morning in the "Behind The Scenes" talk.

-So this is a new kind of Apache Way talk.
+So this is a new kind of Apache Way talk - I want to focus on the specific behaviors and actions that work best with Apache communities.

-But in a diverse and dispersed world, having the why behind the rule - or the rationale to the policy - is a key way to ensure the community can understand it, know why the policy works that way, and then have an intelligent and focused way that we could work on improvements.

-We'll save the whys for after we talk about the what-to-dos.
+Along with the "what to do", I'll provide some of the "Why we do it that way" too, since it's always important to understand the rationale behind the Way.

 ---